-Now that we have completed bus allocation and mapping, we may proceed with network refinement.
+Now that we have completed bus allocation and mapping, we may proceed with communication refinement.
 Like architecture refinement, this process automatically generates a new model that reflects our desired bus architecture.
-To invoke the network refinement tool, select Synthesis- $\rightarrow$ Network Refinement from the menu bar.
+To invoke the communication refinement tool, select Synthesis- \rightarrow Communication Refinement from the menu bar.